danny0838/lolikit/README.md

 # How to use?

-Change current working directory into you Loli project folder.
+Change current working directory into you Loli project folder (or sub-folder).
 Then type command like...

     loli --help
     loli find <keyword>